Upton Collection: RIA / Upton Papers / 1-29

 The Upton Collection consists of the papers of Henry Arthur Shuckburgh Upton of Coolatore, Moate, Co.
 Westmeath, FRSAI, MRIA, 1870-1947.

-Upton corresponded with Sadlier on matters arising from the management of the Irish Memorials Association and received correspondence on the subjects of grave inscriptions etc. His interest in the history of High Sheriffs can be found in correspondence and a series of information cards listing the names and genealogies of the High Sheriffs of Ireland between the 17th – 20th centuries.
+Upton corresponded with Sadlier on matters arising from the management of the Irish Memorials Association and received correspondence on the subjects of grave inscriptions etc. His interest in the history of High Sheriffs can be found in correspondence and a series of information cards listing the names and genealogies of the High Sheriffs of Ireland (17th – 20th centuries).
 The collection includes drafts for his article on the Chichester House Claims and a list of individuals whose lands were confiscated after the rebellion of 1641.
-It also includes minute books of the meetings of the Society of Friends (Quakers) in Moate and Leinster dated 1798 – 1852 and a copy of the list of the original subscribers towards the building of the Lying-In Hospital, Dublin.
+It also includes minute books of the meetings of the Society of Friends (Quakers) in Moate and Leinster (1798-1852) and a copy of the list of the original subscribers towards the building of the Lying-In Hospital, Dublin.
 His correspondence with Sadleir occasionally touches upon the turbulent political situation in Ireland and events such as the destruction of the Public Records Office in the Four Courts in 1922, the murder of Arthur Vicars, former Ulster King of Arms by the IRA and passing references to hijackings, shootings and house-burnings during the War of Independence.
-Sundry.
 His correspondence is peppered with references to motor cars, engines and water-pumps, homemade crystal radio sets and to the management of the estate at Coolatore.

 A pdf of the catalogue, Special List A008, can be downloaded here.